Doing your taxes is stressful enough, but this time of year you also have to be extra vigilant about IRS-impersonation scams.

 Unemployment benefits fraud

 With millions of people out of work because of the pandemic, scammers have turned additional attention to unemployment benefits.
-Some people have that someone had applied for, and in some cases, received unemployment benefits in their name.
+Some people have reportedly discovered that someone had applied for, and in some cases, received unemployment benefits in their name.

 How to protect yourself: If someone fraudulently applied for unemployment benefits in your name, report that to the IRS.
 Only report the income you personally received on your tax form.